Auction Frequently Asked Questions

 How do I find out when an auction will take place?

 Generally, public auctions are announced several days in advance; on rare occasions, Treasury may make an announcement on the same day as the auction.
 Investors may subscribe to receive these announcements via e-mail.
 Additionally, you may view current and past announcements on the TreasuryDirect web site.
-You may also obtain auction information by calling 800-722-2678 or writing to a Treasury Retail Securities Site.
+You may also obtain auction information by calling 844-284-2676 (toll free) or writing to Treasury Retail Securities Site, P.O.
+Box 9150, Minneapolis, MN 55480-9150.

 Where can I find long-range information on auctions?